e-maginer/emaginer-marketplace/docker/containerizing-manual.md

 2. Assembling the sources (WORKDIR and COPY)
 3. Building the application (RUN, ENV and EXPOSE)
 4. Defining the start command (ENTRYPOINT and CMD)
-5. Sharing or shipping images (tagging and pushing to registry)
+5. Sharing or shipping images (tiagging and pushing to regstry)

 ## Dev application execution
 1. cd  ~/Dev/WebstormProjects/Emaginer/Emaginer-marketplace (or open terminal in WS)